 XPS (X-ray photoelectron spectroscopy)

-The use of these tools allows the surface scientists to understand, in extreme molecular detail, what is happening when the contact angle changes during aging or after cleaning or treatment.
+The use of these tools allows surface scientists to understand, in extreme molecular detail, what happens when the contact angle changes during aging or after cleaning or treatment.

 Relying on experience and scientific expertise, these laboratories have the know-how to interpret data like the FTIR read out below:

 Each peak represents a different element or compound found on the surface of the material.
 In the first chart, which shows the results of a test done after an aluminum surface was cleaned in an aqueous bath, the middle peak is indicative of carbon found on the surface which can be detrimental to adhesion.
 In the second chart, taken after the aluminum went through an aqueous bath and then subsequent plasma treatment, shows that the carbon has been dramatically reduced.